shannonhochkins/ha-component-kit/DEPLOY.md

 ## Overview
 I'm using changesets to manage this monorepo as there's a few packages that need to be deployed at the same time or individually.

+I'm not using changesets to actually publish as they require payment to do so.

 ### Deploying
 Deploying is relatively simple, run the following command:
 ```bash